ejneer/ejneer-website/content/post/undirected-graph-traversal.md

 ## Graphs and Nodes {#graphs-and-nodes}

-Graphs are a collection of nodes and edges, and can be directed (their edges have a "directed") or undirected (edges are bi-directional).
+Graphs are a collection of nodes and edges, and can be directed (their edges have a "direction") or undirected (edges are bi-directional).
 A hash table is used to model the edges, with nodes as keys whose values are a list of nodes the key node is connected to.